 The same spousal exclusion that applies in CHOICES applies in ECF CHOICES: a member cannot hire a spouse, conservator, legal guardian, power of attorney, or anyone serving as the member's CD Representative as their paid Consumer-Directed Worker.

-The Freedom for Family Caregiving Act (Public Chapter 182 of 2025), signed by Governor Lee on April 30, 2025 and effective July 1, 2025, explicitly applies to ECF CHOICES, the same as it applies to CHOICES.
-PC 182 did not change Consumer Direction.
-What it changed is the agency-employed pathway: a TennCare-contracted home care agency can now hire a spouse, parent of an adult son or daughter, or other previously-excluded relative as a W-2 Direct Support Worker.
-Families who want to bring a spouse onto the payroll for an ECF CHOICES member should walk through the agency-employed pathway in our TN how to get paid as a family caregiver guide.
+The Freedom for Family Caregiving Act (Public Chapter 182 of 2025), signed by Governor Bill Lee on April 30, 2025 and effective July 1, 2025, explicitly applies to ECF CHOICES, the same as it applies to CHOICES.
+Public Chapter 182 did not change Consumer Direction.
+What it changed is the agency-employed pathway: a TennCare-contracted home care agency can now hire a spouse, a parent of an adult son or daughter, or another previously-excluded relative as a paid W-2 Direct Support Worker.
+To bring a spouse onto the payroll, walk through that pathway in our TN how to get paid as a family caregiver guide.

 How to Apply

-ECF CHOICES applications run through the Department of Disability and Aging (DDA), the new cabinet-level agency formed by the merger of the Department of Intellectual and Developmental Disabilities (DIDD) and the Tennessee Commission on Aging and Disability (TCAD), authorized by the Tennessee Disability and Aging Act signed April 11, 2024 and effective July 1, 2024.
-Commissioner Brad Turner runs the merged agency.
-If you see older sources referring to "DIDD" or "TCAD," they're talking about what is now DDA.
+ECF CHOICES applications run through the Department of Disability and Aging (DDA), the cabinet-level state agency that launched July 1, 2024 by combining the Department of Intellectual and Developmental Disabilities (DIDD) with the Tennessee Commission on Aging and Disability.
+DDA, led by Commissioner Brad Turner, oversees services for more than 1.5 million older adults and Tennesseans with disabilities.
+If you see older sources referring to DIDD or TCAD, they are describing what is now DDA.,

 Other useful contacts: